shahednasser/cross-post-notion/README.md

 ### Hashnode

 - `HASHNODE_TOKEN`: (required) Hashnode personal token
-- `HASHNODE_PUB_ID`: The ID of the publication to publish the article under.
+- `HASHNODE_PUB_ID`: (required) The ID of the publication to publish the article under.
 You can retrieve it either from the publication's dashboard page, where the ID is the  second part of the URL (`https://hashnode.com/PUB_ID/dashboard`).

 ### Medium